2023 Best Value Allied Health Services Undergraduate Certificate Schools in the Plains States Region

 Top 10 Best Allied Health & Medical Assisting Services Undergraduate Certificate Schools

-Out-of-state tuition fees for undergraduate students at Southeast Community College are $3,864 per year.
+Southeast Community College undergraduate students pay an average of $3,864 in tuition and fees each year.
 Medical Assisting majors at Southeast Community College take out an average of $12,430 in student loans while working on their Undergraduate Certificate.

 Read full report on Allied Health & Medical Assisting Services at Neosho County Community College